TheTrueShaman/chrome-minesweeper-solver-extension/README.md

 # Google Chrome Minesweeper Solver Extension
 I'm going to try to make a chrome extension that will automatically solve google minesweeper.
 Why?
 Why not.

-This project is not finished, and is on hold as I'm not currently motivated to finish it.
+This project is not finished.
+I plan on first implementing the solver in minesweeper online as tile data is significantly easier to access there.

 To do:
 * Accounting for square size differences in different difficulties